Have you ever heard of the term “batch cooking” or “batch prepping”?

 Once you have a selection of batch-cooked/prepped foods in your fridge, it’s a matter of mixing and matching foods that combine well to make a great lunch or dinner.
 You can always steam a seasonal veggie or make a fresh salad as a side dish in a flash.
 In my kitchen, I start batch cooking on Sunday’s typically and continue to batch cook during the week if I am in the kitchen making a meal and either need to supplement my options or have some time while I’m doing something else.
 So I am always adding to the mix of new choices and eating my way through the existing choices with some well deserved “days off’ in between when I simply re-heat and enjoy my earlier efforts!

-Keep expanding your repertoire of batch cooked recipes and those foods you supplement your meals with.
-Seasonal fruits and veggies are a great pick for the side dish supplements and are sure to keep your meals tasty and interesting.
+Keep expanding your repertoire of batch cooked recipes and those foods you pair with batched foods.
+For example, seasonal fruits and veggies are a great pick for a side dish that pairs with something you pre-cooked.
+A seasonal veggie can usually be steamed or sauteed quickly to and keep your meals tasty and interesting.

 How can batch cooking / prepping help you eat healthier and make your workweek easier?